jamesgalante/ENCODE_Test_Dataset_Analysis/README.md

 - **Conda**: 24.11.3

 ### Environment Management
 Dependencies are managed automatically through conda environments defined in `workflow/envs/`.
-The pipeline will create and activate the appropriate environments for each step.
+Snakemake will create and activate the appropriate environments for each step.

 Key environments include:
 - `sceptre_env.yml`: SCEPTRE differential expression analysis